 If you only need to grind a few stumps, an hourly pay rate may not be ideal.

-Complex stump grinding projects may increase the work time.
-Factor’s like the stump’s location, topography, or the soil’s condition may affect the professional’s ability to work within the expected time frame.
+A complex tree stump grinding service may increase the work time.
+Factors like the stump’s location, topography, or the soil’s condition may affect the professional’s ability to work within the expected time frame.
 Some professionals may charge their hourly rate when circumstances like these delay their work.

 Don’t be surprised if your terrain runs up the bill.
 Why?
 Because rocks, slopes, and inclines can make a stump grinding job difficult.